Abdulai Koulibaly

-Abdulai Koulibaly (born 1 January 1995 in Monrovia, Liberia) is a Liberian footballer who plays for Barrack Young Controllers FC of the Liberian Premier League as of 2017.
+Abdulai Koulibaly (born 1 January 1995) is a Liberian footballer who plays for Barrack Young Controllers FC of the Liberian Premier League as of 2017.

 Career

 Part of the 25-man congregation that travelled to Laos in 2015 to play for Champasak United in their local league, Koulibaly moved to Barrack Young Controllers in his native Liberia in 2017, making his national team debut against Mauritania.

 During his last season at Breweries, the Liberian goalkeeper tallied 5 goals in 3 appearances, including a hat-trick facing Keitrace FC.